Today’s blogging challenge is to write a post that will solve a reader’s problem that relates to your niche.

 You can watch videos, play games, and socialize with your friends all from your smartphone.

 Do you think Alexander Graham Bell and Antonio Meucci could have ever imagined what their inventions would become?

 Oh, wait there is one more reason millions of people go online.

-Purchasing products and services have been increasing steadily from the early 2000’s.
+Purchasing products and services have been increasing steadily since the early 2000s.
 We are witnessing a historical event right before our eyes that will affect the way people live for generations to come.

 Do you think professors in the 1980’s would have ever imagined they would be teaching online courses to students they have never met in person?

 We are witnessing a change right before our eyes that will affect how people live for many generations to come.

 If you are interested in selling your art either online or offline, you will need to adapt to the changes.
 If you don’t your competition will be passing you by as if you were standing still.